CS351-Group-Project/Full-Stack-Project/README.md

 **Q2:** What is your goals that your group want to achieve in each weekly meeting ?

+we will decide the specifics in the weekly meet on tuesday.
+We plan to make a prototype by 2 weeks.

 Prior to 10/5:
     * Decide how the app will tell cultural stories.
     * Research examples (like Never Alone) to inspire how to integrate storytelling with interactivity.

 During week of 10/12:
 * Data & Content Planning: